shipmonk-rnd/composer-dependency-analyser/README.md

     // but you may want to ignore those packages manually to be sure ->enableAnalysisOfUnusedDevDependencies()

+    // do not report ignores that never matched any error ->disableReportingUnmatchedIgnores()

     // disable detection of dev dependencies in production code globally ->ignoreErrors([ErrorType::DEV_DEPENDENCY_IN_PROD])